Global API

 fetch(url, options?)

-Synchronous HTTP fetch (not a Promise despite the name — returns directly).
+Synchronous HTTP fetch (not a Promise despite the name - returns directly).
 Options: {method, body, headers}.
-Returns {ok, status, body} where body is the response text.
+Returns a Response-shaped object: {ok, status, headers, body, text(), json(), arrayBuffer()}.
+The headers object has get(name) and has(name) methods that are case-insensitive and return null on missing.

 Requires bsdsocket.library.
 HTTPS requires AmiSSL.
 The underlying TCP socket has a 10-second send/receive timeout.